FFmpeg/FFV1/ffv1.md

 This color space allows 1 to 4 Planes.

-The Cb and Cr Planes are optional, but if used then **MUST** be used together.
+The Cb and Cr Planes are optional, but if used, then **MUST** be used together.
 Omitting the Cb and Cr Planes codes the frames in grayscale without color data.

 An optional transparency Plane can be used to code transparency data.